 On the contrary, it fails in some key areas that cost it the crown of the best password manager for iOS.

 And what are these features?

-Well, I’ve talked about these setbacks in detail in the cons section, but let’s first, go through the benefits it brings with it.
+In this Passible password manager review, we’ll about the setbacks in the cons section, but let’s first, go through the benefits it brings with it.

 #1.
-As a smartphone app, Passible makes storing passwords super-easy.
+As a password manager app, Passible makes it super easy to store passwords.

 The interface of the software is pretty sleek and beautiful and divided into two sections – login and cards – for better functioning.

 While the first section is for storing usernames and passwords, the second one is for saving your debit and credit card details.